TopazAvraham/Math-Expressions-Interpreter/README.md

 <p align="left">

-I laid out a **system that can represent nested logical expressions that include variables, evaluates their values for specific variable assignments, converts them, and simplifies the results.**
+I laid out a **system that represents nested logical expressions with variables, evaluates their values for specific variable assignments, and simplifies the results.**

-A program that interprets logical expressions.
+Basically, it's a program that interprets logical expressions.
 It can be used for:

 * Automatically differentiate and simplify expressions using logic gates.